Support young people with communication problems

 This is a mission-critical position for many schools’ SEND support programmes.

-To become a Speech and Language Therapist, you will need to undertake an undergraduate or postgraduate degree accredited by the Health and Care Professions Council (HCPC), or a degree apprenticeship in Speech and Language Therapy.
+To become a Speech and Language Therapist, you must undertake an undergraduate or postgraduate degree accredited by the Health and Care Professions Council (HCPC) or a degree apprenticeship in Speech and Language Therapy.

-SLTs can be found in all types of school settings, from nurseries to sixth form colleges.
+SLTs can be found in all school settings, from nurseries to sixth form colleges.

-Speech and Language Therapists will operate in both mainstream and special schools, as well as Pupil Referral Units and Alternative Provision settings.
+Speech and Language Therapists will operate in both mainstream and special schools, Pupil Referral Units and Alternative Provision settings.

 The first year of your career as an SLT will be spent working towards full certification as a member of the Royal College of Speech and Language Therapists.
 This initial year will also offer you the chance to specialise in supporting particular disorders.

-Working as an SLT in schools will give you the option to move across to roles in the NHS.
+Working as an SLT in schools will allow you to move across to roles in the NHS.

-Several years of work experience will put you in contention for a role as a Senior Speech and Language Therapist.
+Several years of work experience will put you in contention for a Senior Speech and Language Therapist role.
 This will involve greater people management duties.